Crochet The Highland Queen Cowl

 Hello everyone!
 This week I am bringing to you a new instalment in the Vintage Crochet Series.
 Today’s tutorial is for an Outlander Inspired Cowl.
 Indeed, I have been very inspired by the knitwear worn by Claire in Outlander.
 I thought I would recreate this beautiful neck warmer.

-The video tutorial for this easy project can be found here: Crochet Outlander Cowl Video Tutorial
+The video tutorial for this easy project can be found here: Crochet The Highland Queen Cowl Video Tutorial

 A few months ago I had recreated Claire’s shawl from season 2.
-You can find this easy and vintage project here: Crochet The Claire Shawl from Outlander
+You can find this easy and vintage project here: Crochet The Claire Highlands Shawl Pattern.

 I was inspired to make this crochet cowl a while ago.
 I just needed to find the right yarn.
 It seemed quite difficult to locate some yarn to create this earthy and elegant project.
 I then spotted Sirdar’s new yarn on Instagram, called Sirdar Adventure.
 And this beautiful, super chunky yarn seemed perfect for the completion of this project.